NikitaKhuspe1729/CapCut_video_editing/README.md

 # CapCut_video_editing
-Edited video in CapCut app for
+Edited video in CapCut app for Instagram reels or YouTube shorts